nightly-labs/connect/sdk/apps/docs/docs/client/sign.md

 Client is listening to the event `client.on('signTransactions')`, which returns data about transactions that are being requested.

 When user accepts and signs a transaction with keyPair, the transaction is approved and sent to the blockchain.
-To resolve the transaction client needs to pass in requestId (signature) and signed transaction.
+To resolve the transaction client needs to pass in requestId and signed transaction.

 <Tabs>